Kaagaz Ke Phool: Legacy

 In the 2002 Sight & Sound critics and directors' poll, Kaagaz Ke Phool was ranked #160 in the list of greatest films of all time.
 It was listed in British Film Institute's Top 20 Indian Films in 2002 at #11; NDTV's listed it in "India's 20 greatest films", citing, "Kaagaz Ke Phool, Guru Dutt's most melancholic film ever, takes his deepening disillusionment with the world and its guardians to a new level of despair.
 The iconic actor-director plays a filmmaker on the skids.
 He is unable to get his point of view across to the people who matter and life is a constant struggle, both personally and professionally.
 The masses failed to connect with the film, but Kaagaz Ke Phool has lived longer than many money-spinners of the golden era of Hindi cinema."
 It was listed in CNN-IBN's 100 Greatest Indian Films of all time in 2013.
-It was ranked #6 in Outlook Magazine's poll of the 25 leading Indian directors for Hindi cinema's best films in 2003.
-It was also listed in Time-Out's "The 100 Best Bollywood Movies" in 2015 at #14.
+It was ranked #6 in Outlook Magazines poll of the 25 leading Indian directors for Hindi cinema's best films in 2003.
+It was also listed in Time-Outs "The 100 Best Bollywood Movies" in 2015 at #14.

 Kaagaz Ke Phools screenplay was published in 2014 as a book as Kaagaz Ke Phool: The Original Screenplay.
 In 2019, British Film Institute named Kaagaz Ke Phool as the Best Musical of 1959, citing, “if proof were needed that Guru Dutt was no one-hit-wonder, it's right here.”
 It was ranked first in The Cinemaholic's list of "Best Hindi Cult Films that were Flops", citing, “The last film officially directed by the legendary Guru Dutt.
 Often regarded as one of the greatest film ever made, the failure of Kaagaz Ke Phool severely impacted Guru Dutt.”
 In an article regarding the film, the University of IOWA, summed up, “Flaws and all, Kagaz Ke Phool deserves to rank—with Fellini's 8½—among the all-time great films about filmmaking and life.”

 Kaagaz Ke Phool significantly serves the plot of 2022 film Chup: Revenge of the Artist.